EM-ED/SafeNote/README.md

 This is an app written in C# on top of the .Net Core Platform
 _____________________________________________________________________________________________
 Authors:
-This application is being Developed by Parsa Khatibzadeh(Back-End) & Arash Hajibeyki(Front-End)
+This application is being Developed by Parsa Khatibzadeh(Back-End) & Arash Hajibeyki(UI & UX)